T: +44 (0)20 7776 5900

-You can buy and sell a comprehensive range of physical and financial coal contracts for the world's most liquid thermal and metallurgical coal markets.
-Find a full list here.
+You can buy and sell a wide range of physical coal contracts, including thermal coal and metallurgical coal.

 If buying branded met coal, when will I know what brand is being supplied?

-The Seller must communicate which of the qualifying brands will be supplied no later than 20 days prior to the start of the Delivery Period.
+If buying HCCA, the Seller must communicate which of the qualifying brands will be supplied no later than 20 days prior to the start of the Delivery Period.
 If buying HCCLV, it will be supplied no later than 14 days before the start of the Laycan.